michaeldegroot/mysql-cache/README.md

 ```

 ###  - TTL
-Changes the amount of Time To Live in seconds for a cache key in realtime.
+Changes the amount of Time To Live in seconds for all future made cache keys.

 __Example__